Petrolia, Ontario: Sports

+Petrolia is home to a Provincial Junior Hockey League hockey team, the Petrolia Flyers.
+The town also hosts the Petrolia Squires, a senior hockey team in the Ontario Elite Hockey League.
+The Squires won the Allan Cup, the senior ice hockey champion trophy of Canada, in 1979 and in 1981.

 Media

 Until September 2013, The Petrolia Topic was the sole newspaper in the town of Petrolia.
 It is owned by Osprey Media.
 In September 2013, The Independent of Petrolia & Central Lambton began publication.